 However, if the vehicle drug testing is required the vehicle will be moved to a body shop and a hazmat team will be deployed.
 Their trained staff use all of the necessary personal protective equipment (PPE) as well as special tools and testing equipment to limit their interactions with substances and materials inside the recovered vehicle.
 If they find significant amounts of illicit substances, usually those exceeding 200 nanograms (ng), they will first identify what type of substance it is, and then inform the owner and their insurance company.

-If they do find significant amounts of drug contamination and decontamination is required, hazmat professionals will go through the vehicle and remove all traces of the substances, beginning with the paraphernalia, and then conducting a thorough sanitization.
+If they do find significant amounts of drug resides and vehicle decontamination is required, hazmat professionals will go through the vehicle and remove all traces of the substances, beginning with the paraphernalia, and then conducting a thorough sanitization.
 In reality, this is the best detailing your vehicle will ever receive, as hazmat professionals are chiefly interested in removing all traces of illicit activities and substances which is the best reason to get your stolen vehicle drug tested.